Dr. Dobb's Journal September, 1997

 - Delays in the processing of a patent that are caused by the Patent Office will not count against the lifetime of the patent.
 (Normal patent lifetime is 20 years from the time of filing.
 Until 1995 patent lifetime began when the patent was issued.)

 To find out more about this bill, read the text on Thomas .
-If this link has aged and no longer works, you can find it on Thomas for the 105th Congress using either its name, “21st Century Patent System Improvement Act”, or number, “H.R.
+If this link has aged and no longer works, you can search for it using either its name, “21st Century Patent System Improvement Act”, or number, “H.R.
 400.”
 What you do after that is up to you.